lv042/Weather-Wizard/docs/research_log.md

 # Research Log

 In this document the current state of the research phase of the project.
+This log might be very messy and unstructured, as it only servers as a personal log for me to keep track of my progress.

 ## Starting out with the project